 LobbyView -- via MIT, allows tracking of lobby funds going back to the late 1990's for many organizations, companies, cities, etc. Track by organization or bill number.
 Also provides access to lobbying disclosure forms.

 Provides tracking of the flow of money in politics at the federal level with some state information from 1980 to the present.
 Enables tracking of contributions from Political Action Committees (PACs), individual donors to politicians, elected officials, and party committees; follow soft money through 527 groups, and retrieve information on thousands of lobbyists, indexed by client and issue.
 (Congressional Quarterly)

 Use the Vote Tables to see how each member of congress voted on bills back to 1945.
 Recent votes may be delayed a year or two due to CQ's publishing patterns.

 Building on the reporting and analysis done throughout the year by CQ's news staff, the Almanac offers original narrative accounts of every major piece of legislation that lawmakers considered during a congressional session.
 Arranged thematically, CQ Almanac organizes, distills, and cross-indexes the full year in Congress and in national politics.
 Its clear and concise language makes the Almanac an essential resource for scholars, journalists, interested citizens, and students of the U.S. legislative system.

 Tracking Current U.S. Congressional Bills

 Tracking a bill through Congress can be exciting.
-The following links will allow you to track current bills, though there are many other sites out there.
+The following links will allow you to track current bills, though there are many other similar sites and tools on the internet.

 Congress rarely considers bills in a linear fashion.
 There are many rules, procedures and precedents that may affect how a bill makes its way though the House and the Senate.
 The sources below detail Congressional Procedure in both chambers.